mlrun/mlrun/docs/concepts/alerts.md

 - {py:func}`~mlrun.projects.MlrunProject.list_alerts_configs` &mdash; Retrieve the list of alerts of a project.

-## Predefined alerts
+## Predefined events (`EventKind`)
-The predefined alert types are:
+The predefined event types are:
-- DATA_DRIFT_DETECTED &mdash; A detected change in model input data that potentially leads to model performance degradation.
+- `data_drift_detected` &mdash; A detected change in model input data that potentially leads to model performance degradation.
-- DATA_DRIFT_SUSPECTED &mdash; A suspected change in model input data that potentially leads to model performance degradation.
+- `data_drift_suspected` &mdash; A suspected change in model input data that potentially leads to model performance degradation.
-- CONCEPT_DRIFT_DETECTED &mdash; A detected change, over time, of  statistical properties of the target variable (what the model is predicting).
+- `concept_drift_detected` &mdash; A detected change, over time, of  statistical properties of the target variable (what the model is predicting).
-- CONCEPT_DRIFT_SUSPECTED &mdash; A suspected change, over time, of  statistical properties of the target variable (what the model is predicting).
+- `concept_drift_suspected` &mdash; A suspected change, over time, of  statistical properties of the target variable (what the model is predicting).
-- MODEL_PERFORMANCE_DETECTED &mdash; A detected change of the overall model performance and/or feature-level performance.
+- `model_performance_detected` &mdash; A detected change of the overall model performance and/or feature-level performance.
-- MODEL_PERFORMANCE_SUSPECTED &mdash; A suspected change of the overall model performance and/or feature-level performance.
+- `model_performance_suspected` &mdash; A suspected change of the overall model performance and/or feature-level performance.
-- MODEL_SERVING_PERFORMANCE_DETECTED &mdash; A detected change in how much time the prediction takes (i.e. the latency, measured in time units).
+- `model_serving_performance_detected` &mdash; A detected change in how much time the prediction takes (i.e. the latency, measured in time units).
-- MODEL_SERVING_PERFORMANCE_SUSPECTED &mdash; A suspected change in how much time the prediction takes (i.e. the latency, measured in time units).
+- `model_serving_performance_suspected` &mdash; A suspected change in how much time the prediction takes (i.e. the latency, measured in time units).
-- MM_APP_ANOMALY_DETECTED &mdash; An alert based on user-defined metrics/results.
+- `mm_app_anomaly_detected` &mdash; An alert based on user-defined metrics/results.
-- MM_APP_ANOMALY_SUSPECTED &mdash; An alert based on user-defined metrics/results.
+- `mm_app_anomaly_suspected` &mdash; An alert based on user-defined metrics/results.
-- FAILED &mdash; The job failed.
+- `failed` &mdash; The job failed.

 See {ref}`monitoring-overview` for more details on drift and performance.

 ## Creating an alert
-You can select an alert type for a specific model, for example "drift detection" for a given model.
-You can optionally specify the frequency of alerts, and the criteria for alerts (how many times in what time window, etc.).
+You can select an event type for a specific model, for example `data_drift_suspected`, for a given model.
+You can optionally specify the frequency of events, and the criteria for events (how many times in what time window, etc.).
 If not specified, it uses the defaults.
-You can configure Git, Slack, and webhook notifications.
+See all of the {py:class}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.
+You can configure Git, Slack, and webhook notifications for the alert.
-See the {py:meth}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.

 This example illustrates a Slack notification for drift detection on a model endpoint: